 Following successes in the courts by HMRC, notably the Pawson (2013) and Ross (2017) cases, it had seemed the days in which Business Property Relief (BPR) was available for inheritance tax purposes on FHLs were firmly in the past.
 HMRC has viewed FHLs as predominantly investment businesses rather than trading businesses and has denied claims for BPR.

-A recent case delivers a blow to that confidence.
-In Cox (executors) v HMRC the case was won by HMRC on the basis the additional activities and services provided at the holiday apartments were normal holiday activities (not actually provided by the business) and not exceptional enough to lead the business to be treated as a trading business for BPR purposes.
-This outcome seems to indicate that HMRC would deny BPR unless the services provided are close to that of a hotel, even if a high level of service is provided.
+However, in Cox (executors) v HMRC, this delivers a blow to that confidence as the case was won by HMRC.
+This was on the basis the additional activities and services provided at the holiday apartments were normal holiday activities (not actually provided by the business) and not enough for it to be treated as a trading business for BPR purposes.
+This outcome suggests that HMRC would deny BPR unless the services provided are close to that of a hotel.
+Again, this is a complex area, and you should get professional advice on whether BPR is likely to be available in your particular situation.

 Other issues